cpske/programming1/index.md

 **Homework**:
 1. Resubmit **fixcode** by Wednesday, 11 Oct, 22:00.
 Last chance.
 2. Resubmit **arraylab** by Friday, 22:00.
 3. ArrayList lab (above).
 Due: Sunday, 15 Oct.
+8:00 (AM).
 4. SKE Restaurant using Arrays - it must *really* use array.
 See testing critieria in spreadsheet.
 **For Programmers**:
 5. SKE Restaurant with Menu Data in File.
 Everyone must do this next week.
+**Grading Criteria**:
+See the [Course Spreadsheet](https://goo.gl/y4xqaS) "Grading Criteria" sheet on Google Docs.
 </td>
 </tr>
 <!-- Week 11 -->